timktsang/Nicaragua_dengue/README.md

 The raw data cannot be publised due to IRBs requirement.
 Therefore, a data template is provided.

-Code_for_table_figure.zip is the code for all table/figure in the manuscript.

 Soucre_data.zip is the zip file for the source file for all table/figure in the manuscript.

-Model_ouput_data is the zip file for othe data generating from model.
-Simulation and estimation code using 1/2/4 serotype sampling when updating infection histroy were provided.
+Simulation.zip is the zip file for the code for simulation and estimation using 1/2/4 serotype sampling when updating infection histroy.